pgtipping/Synthalyst/memory-bank/progress.md

 - Port 3001 sometimes remains in use after server shutdown, requiring manual termination
 - Need to ensure proper separation of client and server components in Next.js, especially regarding metadata exports
 - Need to be careful with library version updates, particularly for packages like lru-cache where API changes can cause build failures
+- Tailwind CSS configuration needs to be updated to use @tailwindcss/postcss instead of tailwindcss directly
+- CSS classes using Tailwind utility classes directly need to be updated to use proper syntax
+- Need to ensure all CSS files that use Tailwind features have the proper imports

 ### UI Guidelines